-The analysis and findings summarized within this memo inform public and add add act as a stepping-stone to future phases of Mork.
-This work and the feedback gained through consultation guides the development and implementation of the updated Cycling Network Plan, we cluding the identification of priorities for new cycling network facilities More recommendations for upgrades to existing facilities.
+As analysis and findings summarized within this memo inform public and stakeholder engagement and act as a stepping-stone to future phases of solutions.
+This work and the feedback gained through consultation guides the development and implementation of the updated Cycling Network Plan, stelling the identification of priorities for new cycling network facilities and recommendations for upgrades to existing facilities.